plutoniumm/a11yscore/README.md

 # a11yscore
-A local piece of code to score websites as per their accessibility
+A local piece of code to score websites as per their accessibility.
+4 tools are being used and averaged so that we don't miss out on any features.
+If i see that long terms its getting too redundant, I'll get rid of what I feel is redundant.

+> please ignore `/out`, its just a data dump and isn't meant to be human readable.

 Powered by
 |Company| Tool|